amitkumarjain4u2u/ssh/README.md

 --       Need to have "id_rsa.pub" already generated

+#Note
---       Use ssh-keygen -t rsa to generate if not done already
+Use "ssh-keygen -t rsa" to generate if not done yet